 I am a big fan of motivational quotes.
 Luck is not a factor, part of a quote from James Cameron is one my favourites.
 I think it is really applicable to the School Business Manager;

-As a new user of Twitter I’ve been rather dismayed by conversations around reports of numerous SBMs leaving the profession due to isolation, pressures of work and an increasingly challenging role in schools.
+As a user of Twitter I’ve been rather dismayed by conversations around reports of numerous SBMs leaving the profession due to isolation, pressures of work and an increasingly challenging role in schools.

-I’m not quite sure how, probably that backed-into-a-corner trait and sheer bloody mindedness, I managed to secure a fantastic new job in another school and I started again.
+I’m not quite sure how, probably that backed-into-a-corner trait and sheer bloody mindedness.
+I managed to secure a fantastic new job in another school and I started again.